Risk Management

 Risk Management Procedure

-The Risk Management Committee and ESG working group reviews global, local, industrial trends, and identifies relevant risks that are applicable to TWM on a corporate level, discuss the risk prioritization according to the impact levels and the possibility of occurrence.
+The RMC and ESG working group reviews global, local, industrial trends, and identifies relevant risks that are applicable to TWM on a corporate level, discuss the risk prioritization according to the impact levels and the possibility of occurrence.

 Annually, an inventory is conducted based on the risk categories and risk items, and each risk item is further reviewed to adjust the risk description based on emerging international trends.
-After evaluating potential impacts, corresponding measures are developed.
+After evaluating potential impacts, each responsible unit shall select priorities according to risk levels and adopt corresponding measures and actions to control risks under acceptable range, and risk appetites and risk tolerances shall be formulated for relevant major risks and submitted to RMC for approval.

 Risk tolerance indicators, thresholds of overall gap between target/metric and actual performance that the company is accepting to tolerate, are established and monitored for each risk item.
 Taking "Changes in customer behavior" and "Information privacy and person data protection" as examples:

-• Changes in customer behavior:We Set the proportion of multi-user consumption using "momobile" exceeds 10% of MoMo's revenue as Risk tolerance Indicators.
+• Changes in customer behavior:We Set the proportion of "Double-Play" plan covers 80% of our existing own households client as Risk tolerance Indicators

 • Information privacy and person data protection:Implementation of robust measures to protect customer personal information , with the ultimate goal of achieving zero data leaks.
-TWM’s objective was to achieve a reduction of over 90% in data leak incidents upon implementing Secure Call.
+TWM’s objective was to achieve a reduction of over 90% in data leak incidents upon implementing Number Masking Service.

 The risk prioritization, impact of each major risk and mitigating actions, please refer to the Risk Management Matrix and Analysis of Key and Emerging Risks and Opportunities.